BenDQL/CCS_Blog/posts/week3-blog-post.md

 <iframe src="https://www.returnreverse.com"width="600" height="650"></iframe>

 How did I recreate this artwork on p5.js?
-My ideas is to make it by 3 steps: 1. create a static radial gradient effect; 2. make the effect moving from inside to outside; 3.
+My ideas is to achieve it by 3 steps: 1. create a static radial gradient effect; 2. make the effect moving from inside to outside; 3.
 Repeat the effect generatioin and animation.

 ### 1. Create a static radial gradient effect

-Firstly, my idea was to draw many circles on the canvas.
-Each circle has the same center but with increasing radius and slightly different colour.
+Firstly, my idea is to draw many circles on the canvas.
+Each circle has the same center position but with increasing radius and slightly different colour.
 I use the center of the canvas as the center of the circles.
-The radius of each circle incremenets by 1 and has a different hue.
+The radius of each circle incremenets by 1 and has a slightly different hue.
 Then, we obtain a static image composed of many circles of different colors as follow:

 <iframe src="https://editor.p5js.org/BenDQL/full/jgRcqE2ce"width="600" height="650"></iframe>

 I create a class called `Circle`, which has `radius`,`hue`,`x` and `y` as attributes.
-It has a `draw()` method to draw the cricle base on its center perstion(x, y), radius and hue.
+It has a `draw()` method to draw the cricle based on its center perstion(x, y), radius and hue.

 ```js
 class Circle {